ice-csic-astroexotic/ML-Poppyns/README.md

 will automatically execute the pre-commit framework.
 If the pre-commit checks are passed, the changes are commit.
 If not files are modified and the steps (i) - (iii) have to be repeated.
 For more info see [here](https://pre-commit.com/#intro) or [here](https://medium.com/staqu-dev-logs/keeping-python-code-clean-with-pre-commit-hooks-black-flake8-and-isort-cac8b01e0ea1).

-## Licence
+## License

-Licensed under the GNU General Public License v3.0 (GPL-3.0).
-See the [LICENSE](https://github.com/ice-csic-astroexotic/ML-Poppyns/blob/master/LICENSE) file for details.
+This software is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See [LICENSE](https://github.com/ice-csic-astroexotic/ML-Poppyns/blob/release_v1.0.0/LICENSE) for details.

 ## Citation